jodal/pyspotify/docs/quickstart.rst

 =======

 pyspotify uses Python's standard :mod:`logging` module for logging.
-All log records emitted by pyspotify are issued to the logger named "spotify", or a sublogger of it.
+All log records emitted by pyspotify are issued to the logger named ``spotify``, or a sublogger of it.

 Out of the box, pyspotify is set up with :class:`logging.NullHandler` as the